 Existing approaches for DAG learning mostly focus on dealing with tabular data, i.e., each sample is independently drawn from the same distribution (IID data)~\cite{spirtes2000causation,neuberg2003causality,spirtes2013causal,geiger1994learning,heckerman1995learning}.
 Nevertheless, in real-world scenarios, there usually exists associations between samples, so the generation of features of certain samples may be influenced by the other samples through the links between samples.
 Several pioneer works have proposed constraint-based methods to learn DAGs from static (i.e., equilibrium) graph data~\cite{maier2010learning,lee2016learning,maier2013sound}.
 They usually test the conditional independencies of the attributes of entities in graph data to form DAGs among those variables.

 However, many real-world scenarios exhibit temporal information in graph data.
-For example, as shown in Fig.~\ref{fig:fig1}, Bob's friends, Lisa and Mary, went to eat seafood and posted their recommendation and the meal time on the social media at timestamp $t-1$.
+For example, as shown in Fig.~\ref{fig:fig1}, Bob's friends, Lisa and Mary, went to eat seafood and posted recommendations and the duration of the meal on social media at timestamp $t-1$.
 Bob viewed this information.
-When he has enough available time at timestamp $t$ (e.g., several days later), he will choose to eat seafood with high probability.
-Hence, the generation of Bob's type value at timestamp $t$ will be both determined by current available time and recommendation from social network at previous timestamp.
-Another example is that, the risk of ones to be infected by COVID-19 may be both determined by current protection status (e.g., wearing a mask or keeping social distance) and the ratio of neighborhood who has been vaccinated or infected at previous timestamp two weeks ago.
-Actually, the current methods largely ignore modeling the temporal interaction, so that the true data generation process could not be revealed accurately.
+When he has enough available time at timestamp $t$, he will choose to eat seafood with high probability.
+Hence, the generation of the value of Bob's meal type at timestamp $t$ will be both determined by the current available time and recommendation from social network at the previous timestamp.
+Another example is that the risk of ones to be infected by COVID-19 may be both determined by current protection status (e.g., wearing a mask or keeping social distance) and the ratio of neighborhood who has been vaccinated or infected at previous timestamp two weeks ago.
+Actually, the current methods largely ignore modeling the temporal interaction, so the true data generation process could not be revealed accurately.